-Except balloons, omni-directional (O-D) buoyant aircraft (aerostats & airships) are relatively new types Except balloons, omni-directional (OD) buoyant aircraft (aerostats & airships) are relatively new types with flight ability in any direction (like helicopters) for duties that, in some cases, either isn’t possible or economically viable for other aircraft on a commercial basis.
+Except balloons, omni-directional (OD) buoyant aircraft (BA, i.e., aerostats & airships) are relatively new types with flight ability in any direction (like helicopters) for duties that, in some cases, either isn’t possible or economically viable for other aircraft on a commercial basis.

 The way forward became clear at a fraction of the cost from a parallel project, instead based on a towed dumb barge spherical balloon system for 50 tonne payloads (when ground towed) or 75 tonne (when air towed).
 The prototype pictured right, successfully was used to transport a near 55 tonne military mine clearance tank.
 Its external mooring & handling arrangements also held the balloon securely through all weather conditions (including storms) 15 Apr to 10 July 2002.
 This arrangement was OD, where that was concluded to be a better way to follow.